 If you or a loved one is using opioids, detox and treatment are available in several forms.
 To determine the best treatment for opioid addiction for you, the first step is to have a full evaluation to determine the severity of the addiction and likely withdrawal risks.
-Therapists and medical staff can then determine the best treatment to help you.
+At our opioid rehab center, therapists and medical staff can then determine the best treatment to help you.

 How Is Opioid Addiction Treated?

 Opioid addiction can impact every area of a person’s life.
-The changes it creates in the brain’s function make it difficult for a person to simply stop using the drug, though.
+The changes it creates in the brain’s function make it difficult for a person to simply stop using the drug.
 As a result, many people continue to use it until they are at risk of an overdose.
-The sooner treatment for opioid addiction is obtained, the more effective it may be.
+The sooner you seek professional care for opioid addiction, whether at a heroin rehab center or a program specializing in fentanyl rehab and other stronger opioids, the more effective treatment may be.

 Doctors and medical staff may determine a person needs various levels of care based on their mental health, physical dependency, at-home risks and motivations.
 Among the opioid treatment options are the following: